seckincengiz/xr/README.md

 #### Training & Simulation

+* [Zspace](https://zspace.com/) - Focusing on AR/VR solutions for education and enterprise
 * [Microsoft Mesh](https://www.microsoft.com/en-us/mesh) - Enables presence and shared experiences from anywhere
 * [Virtalis](https://www.virtalis.com/) - Put your digital assets in the hands of your entire organization
 * [Acadicus](https://acadicus.com/) - Provides a library of ready-to-use virtual simulation content for training and education